-I needed those strong stimulating surges to help me make it through the day because my energy was lagging.
+I needed strong stimulation to help me make it through the day because my own energy was lagging.

-Unfortunately, drinking coffee set me up on an endless cycle that was feeding my fatigue.
+Unfortunately, drinking that much coffee set me up on an endless cycle feeding my fatigue.

 My coffee consumption created false energy that wasn’t sustainable or nourishing my body.